NCEAS/training-jupyter-notebook/README.md

 # Introduction to Jupyter Notebook

-Short introduction to Jupyter Notebook given as NCEAS roundtable.
-We used NCEAS Jupyterhub server to go over the Notebook interface and do a quick dive into Python using pandas to investigate the housing market in Santa Barbara.
-As many experienced R users were attending the session, the exposure to pandas was aimed to show how to do basic data wrangling using pandas instead of R (tidyverse).
+Short introduction to Jupyter Notebook given as [NCEAS' roundtable](http://roundtable.nceas.ucsb.edu/2016/11/28/introduction-to-jupyter-notebooks-and-quick-dive-into-python/) by Julien Brun, Scientific programmer at NCEAS, on 11/30/2016.
+We used NCEAS' Jupyterhub server to introduce the Notebook interface and do a quick dive into Python using [pandas](http://pandas.pydata.org/) to investigate the housing market in Santa Barbara (in a very simplistic way).
+As many experienced R users were attending the session, the exposure to pandas was aimed to demonstrate how to implement basic data wrangling using pandas.

 ## License

 National Center for Ecological Analysis and Synthesis, NCEAS, UCSB

 Copyright (c) 2016, the Regents of the University of California